-The moment I saw his vehicle, a valid reason for why no came to mind.
+The moment I saw his vehicle, a valid answer for why not came to mind.
 Actually, there was only the shell left.
 Yes, there were some half-rotten seats, yet, any kind of interior was missing.
 I’m not talking about fancy decoration.
-I’m referring to any sort of the simplest coverage or panelling.
+I’m referring to any sort of the simplest coverage or paneling.
 I was basically climbing into a tin can while the young man lifted my suitcase into the trunk.

-While already the vehicle was pretty scary, his driving was pertrifying.
+While already the vehicle was pretty scary, his driving was petrifying.
 He definitely was in a rush.
 And I actually presume why.
-Cuban cab drivers need a special licence to drive foreigners.
-I would bet my entire travel budget that his tin can was not licenced.
-I don’t know how much a panelty had been, but it certainly would have exceeded the pretty low fare he charged me.
+Cuban cab drivers need a special license to drive foreigners.
+I would bet my entire travel budget that he had no license for his tin can.
+I don’t know how much a penalty had been, but it certainly would have exceeded the pretty low fare he charged me.